 No more than 6 units of independent study may be applied toward a Master of Arts, Master of Science, or Doctor of Liberal Arts.
-No more than 6 credits of independent study may be applied toward a certificate program which requires 19 units of credit or more.
-No more than 3 credits of independent study may be applied toward a certificate program which requires 18 units of credit or less.
+No more than 6 credits of independent study may be applied toward a certificate program that requires 19 units of credit or more.
+No more than 3 credits of independent study may be applied toward a certificate program that requires 18 units of credit or less.

 Students may receive a total of 15 units of advanced placement credit from standardized placement tests that were completed prior to being admitted to a University College undergraduate degree program.
 Units earned through advanced placement may apply toward University College distribution requirements.
-In order to receive advanced placement credit, submit official score reports from Advanced Placement Examinations, College Board Achievement and Aptitude Tests, the International Baccalaureate (higher levels), and British A-level examinations.
+In order to receive advanced placement credit, students should submit official score reports from Advanced Placement Examinations, College Board Achievement and Aptitude Tests, the International Baccalaureate (higher levels), and British A-level examinations.
 The combined total number of units accepted in transfer credit for online courses, College-Level Examination Program, Advanced Placement, and International Baccalaureate may not exceed 30.

-A permanent record of courses, grades, and credit for each student is maintained in the Office of Student Records, which will issue official transcripts upon written authorization by the student.
-Transcript requests must include student's name, student number, date of birth, and approximate dates of attendance.
+A permanent record of courses, grades and credit for each student is maintained in the Office of Student Records, which will issue official transcripts upon written authorization by the student.
+Transcript requests must include the student's name, student number, date of birth and approximate dates of attendance.
 Student records may be reviewed online on WebSTAC.
 The Family Educational Rights and Privacy Act of 1974 (FERPA) provides current and former students of the university with specific rights of access to and control over their student record information.
 A copy of the university policies and procedures regarding educational records and the release of student record information may be obtained from the Office of Student Records.

 All University College graduate students are subject to the Graduate School Academic and Professional Integrity Policy for Graduate Students and the University College Graduate Student Academic and Professional Integrity Policy.
 If a student enrolled in a graduate program administered through University College takes a course through University College and is accused of an academic integrity violation in that course, the student will be subject to the University College Graduate Student Academic and Professional Integrity Policy.
-Note that those students enrolled in another graduate or professional school at Washington University will be subject to the academic and professional integrity policies and procedures applicable to their respective school.
-For example, if a student enrolled in the Graduate School also takes a course through University College and is accused of an academic integrity violation in that course, the student will be subject to the Graduate School Academic and Professional Integrity Policy for Graduate Students.
-Violations of the Graduate Student Academic and Professional Integrity Policy include plagiarism and other misappropriation of the work of another, cheating, copying or collaborating on assignments without permission, fabrication or falsification of data or records, research misconduct, obstruction of the academic activities of another, abuse of confidentiality, and other forms of deceit, dishonesty, or inappropriate conduct.
+Note that those students enrolled in another graduate or professional school at Washington University will be subject to the academic and professional integrity policies and procedures applicable to the respective school.
+For example, if a student enrolled in the Graduate School also takes a course through University College and is accused of an academic integrity violation in the Graduate School course, the student will be subject to the Graduate School Academic and Professional Integrity Policy for Graduate Students.
+Violations of the Graduate Student Academic and Professional Integrity Policy include plagiarism and other misappropriation of the work of another, cheating, copying or collaborating on assignments without permission, fabrication or falsification of data or records, research misconduct, obstruction of the academic activities of another, abuse of confidentiality, and other forms of deceit, dishonesty, and inappropriate conduct.
 Professional integrity violations consist of behavior that is inconsistent with ethical standards in the professional roles for which the student is being trained that are not covered by policies governing academic integrity.
 Please refer to the detailed Graduate School Academic and Professional Integrity Policy for Graduate Students for definitions and examples of each of these categories.

 Undergraduate Honors Program